K4liber/subinterpreters/README.md

 The repository is a small exercise of how one can use a newly introduced `Python` feature called a `Per-interpreter GIL`[[5]](#b5). `Per-interpreter GIL` allows for utilizing multiple cores within a single Python process.

-The feature was accepted as a solution for multi-core `Python` and it is already available through `Python/C API` starting from `Python` version `3.12`.
+The feature was accepted as a solution for multi-core `Python` and it is already available<sup>[1](#f1)</sup> through `Python/C API` starting from `Python` version `3.12`.
 Pythonic interface for the feature will come together with the next `Python` version `3.13` (coming out on October 2024).

 If you would like to skip the theoretical aspects and go straight to the practical example, please go right away to the section [Play with a per-interpreter GIL yourself](#playground).

 ## Technicalities

-#### What units of program execution do we use?
+#### Units of program execution

 `Thread` and `Process` are two fundamental units of execution.
 Although both are related to how a computer executes tasks, they have different characteristics and serve different roles.
+It is recommended to understand what is showed on the image below in order to proceed with the article.

 ![alt text](images/ThreadDiagram.png)
 Figure 1. *Typical relationsip between